cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 </HighlightBox>

-Let us now take a look at scenarios in which public/private key pairs come in handy.
+Let us now take a look at scenarios in which public/private key pairs are useful.

 ### Encrypt and decrypt